ethereum/EIPs/EIPS/payoutable-token-draft.md

 #### orderPayout

-Creates a payout request, that will be processed by the token operator.All payout requests,orders, will be linked to the orderer, associating operationId to orderer, to avoid global collision between operationIds.
-On operationId cannot be repeated for a given orderer, but there can be two equal operation id's for distinct orderers.
+Creates a payout request, that will be processed by the token operator.
+All payout requests, orders, will be linked to the orderer, associating operationId to orderer, to avoid global collision between operationIds.
+An operationId cannot be repeated for a given orderer, but there can be two equal operation id's for distinct orderers.

 | Parameter | Description |